urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 As of v1.0.0, optional boolean and path fields may be set in GeoJSON features to indicate assignment of argument values corresponding to ResStock dwelling unit samples.
 See a [GeoJSON Schema](building_types#geojson-schema) optional fields section for specific boolean and path field names.
-The path field should be a relative path that references a sampled ResStock "buildstock CSV file".
+The path field should be a relative file path that references a sampled ResStock "buildstock CSV file".
 The buildstock CSV file stores a collection of Parameter/Option pairs, organized by ResStock Building ID, that have been sampled from a set of statistical distributions derived from U.S. residential housing stock characterization data.
 An example of a buildstock CSV file is given [here](https://github.com/NREL/resstock/blob/develop/test/base_results/baseline/annual/buildstock.csv).
 Each sample (i.e., row of the buildstock CSV file) represents a number of individual dwelling units within the actual housing stock.